rvidal/awesome_sshconfig/README.md

-end up creating a new connection and socket, and depending on the size and security of your keys, or if you are using password authentication (shame on you), it get's a little anoying to wait those seconds for the connectio, or having to type, over and over again a password.
-Also, as we explain further down this document, when using Jump Hosts, if you do not have ControlMaster on, you will have to authenticate each time on the _server-in-the-middle_ for your remote server; I can not emphasize how much boring this is.
+end up creating a new connection and socket, and depending on the size and security of your keys, or if you are using password authentication (shame on you), it get's a little anoying to wait those seconds for the connection, or having to type, over and over again a password.
+Also, as we explain further down this document, when using Jump Hosts, if you do not have *ControlMaster* on, you will have to authenticate each time on the _server-in-the-middle_ for your remote server; I can not emphasize how much boring this is.
 _SSHConfig_ manual pages tell us this: